cdn77/debugr/README.md

 parallel tasks quickly results in a headache.
 Apply a little Debugr magic though, and the next bug that causes your app to crash will be found in minutes, if not seconds!

+Also Debugr supports multiple log handlers into which are log events distributed and each of them handle them by itself.
+Which you use is up to yourself, also you can add your own.

 Heavily inspired by [Tracy], although Debugr comes with its own unique perks.
 Written in TypeScript, so type declarations are included out of the box.